NejRemeslnici/tailwind-sorter/README.md

   prefer).

 Out of the box the script supports sorting classes in [Slim templates](http://slim-lang.com/) but can be configured for anything else.
+The script also removes duplicate classes.

-Please read the article on dev.to for all details, if interested.
+Please read the accompanying article on dev.to for more details, if interested.

 ## Why?